netmelody/panto/README.md

 =====
 Panto is parallel ant operations...
 Oh no it isn't!

+Oh yes it is, you can [download] here.

 #### Striped Resource Collections
 Panto's striped resources allow for parallelisation of many ant tasks.